21omkarsase/python/notes.md

 Python Identity Operator
     The 'is' operator evaluates to True if both the operand objects share the same memory location. e.g is

+    for mutable objects it compares memory location for immutable it compares actual values (similar for int, boolean, none)

 Python - Match-Case Statement
     def weekday(n):